awsdocs/amazon-s3-userguide/doc_source/S3OutpostsBucketJava.md

 }
 ```

-## Add a lifecycle configuration for an Outposts bucket<a name="S3OutpostsPutBucketLifecycleConfigurationJava"></a>
+## Put a lifecycle configuration on an S3 on Outposts bucket<a name="S3OutpostsPutBucketLifecycleConfigurationJava"></a>

-The following SDK for Java example puts lifecycle configurations for an Outposts bucket where all objects with the flagged prefix and tags expire after 10 days\.
+The following SDK for Java example puts a lifecycle configuration on an Outposts bucket\.
+This lifecycle configuration specifies that all objects that have the flagged prefix \(`myprefix`\) and tags expire after 10 days\.

 ```
 import com.amazonaws.services.s3control.model.*;